CSutherland-AI/US-Election-Prediction/README.md

 UnemploymentRate - percent of the labor force that is unemployed (who are above some age threshold).

-Rationale For Algorithms and Design Decisions

-Decision trees carry the advantages of being able to represent non-linear relationships and use categorical data.
-Because the relationship between the features given and the target variable is likely non-linear and some of the features contained categorical data, I deduced that a decision tree would be useful.

-The neural network is a multilayer perceptron.
-This algorithm is capable of approxiamating any continuous function and so it is ideal for situations in which the ideal function mapping the features to the labels is a complex one.
-There are many features that have complex relationships when it comes to which party wins an election and so an algorithm that is capable of representing any relationship works well for this problem.

 Source:
 The node features are constructed from USDA demographic data: